ASebastian27/Reddit-Account-Generator/README.md

  Also, because I've added Webdriver-Manager there should be less (or none?) inconstencies between the driver versions, as it automatically updates the version of the webdriver with every launch.

  _03.4.2022_ -
-Updated the deprecated code, to ensure it is functional.
+Updated all deprecated code, in addition to fixing the crash due to a "USB Error".